Skip to main content

 Range Impact While Towing

 This is where EVs and towing get honest.
-Towing kills range.
-There's no way around the physics — you're pushing a larger frontal area through the air and rolling more weight over the road.
+Towing kills range — there is no way around the physics.
+You are pushing a larger frontal area through the air and rolling more weight over the road.

-These are real-world estimates — the actual impact depends on speed, wind, terrain, and trailer aerodynamics.
-A flat-fronted camping trailer is worse than a streamlined boat at the same weight.
+Actual impact depends on speed, wind, terrain, and trailer aerodynamics.
+A flat-fronted box trailer is worse than an aerodynamic boat hull at equal weight.

 Maximizing Range While Towing

 1. Slow down.
-This is the biggest single factor.
-55 mph vs 70 mph can mean 20–30% more range while towing.
-Air resistance increases with the square of speed, and a trailer makes the frontal area much larger.
+55 mph vs 70 mph can recover 20–30% of range while towing.
+Air resistance scales with the square of speed, and a trailer doubles frontal area.

 3. Charge to 100%.
-This is one of the few times charging to 100% makes sense.
-You need every mile.
+Towing is one of the few legitimate cases for a full charge.

 5. Precondition the battery.
-Navigate to a Supercharger so the battery warms up before arrival.
-This maximizes charging speed and gets you back on the road faster.
+Navigate to a Supercharger so the battery is warm on arrival — maximizes peak charge rate.

 Supercharging With a Trailer